Biocide regulations and testing in the EU

 * If MIT on its own is used, MCI/MIT mixture is not allowed, and vice versa.

 Measurlabs offers a range of biocide testing to help companies verify compliance with European biocide regulations.
 Examples of popular analyses include isothiazolinone content determination and measurement of the transfer of antimicrobial components from paper and board.
-If you require biocide testing or have any questions about the topic, please contact us via the form below.
+If you require biocide testing or have any questions about the topic, you can contact us via the form below.
 One of our experts will get back to you within one business day.

 References